microsoft/r-server-campaign-optimization/SetupSQL.md

     <br/>
     <img src="images/sqluser.png"  >

 4. Double click on <code>Resources/exampleuser.sql</code> file to see how to create a user with all the correct settings to execute R code.
 (This user login will be used to install data and procedures).
-Change the username and password to the one you wish before executing this query.
+Change the username and password to the one you wish to use before executing this query.

 5. Check to make sure you have set your Server Authentication mode to SQL Server and Windows Authentication mode.
     *	In SQL Server Management Studio Object Explorer, right-click the server, and then click <code>Properties</code>.